gshipley/enterprise_training/AdminTraining.md

 ##**Install necessary packages for the broker application**

- In order for users to interact with the OpenShift Enterprise Platform, they will typically use client tools or the web console.
+ In order for users to interact with the OpenShift Enterprise platform, they will typically use client tools or the web console.
 These tools communicate with the broker via a REST API that is also accessible for writing third party applications and tools.
 In order to use the broker application, we need to install several packages from the OpenShift Enterprise repository.

 	# yum install openshift-origin-broker openshift-origin-broker-util rubygem-openshift-origin-auth-remote-user rubygem-openshift-origin-msg-broker-mcollective rubygem-openshift-origin-dns-bind

-**Note:** Depending on your connection and speed of your broker server, this installation make take several minutes.
+**Note:** Depending on your connection and speed of your broker host, this installation make take several minutes.

 ##**Modify the Broker Proxy Server Name**